 McLaren wanted his dictum to be understood not only in a technical, but also in a metaphorical way.
 An animated film activates a whole mental framework, maybe as many as 24 frameworks a second.
 Animation, better than live action, demonstrates how film works, but also: how our mind works, how it processes images and ideas.
 Animation functions as multiplication of stimuli: visual, perceptive, cognitive, art historical, technological, emotional, physical, social, economical, racial, gender-based, psychological, biographical, religious, gastronomical… to name but a few.
 For several decades, film theory has demonstrated how many factors come into play when we try to gather meaning from a film.
 But it’s only recently that some of this thinking has come to be applied to animated films.

 Jean-Luc Godard famously proclaimed that cinema is the truth, 24 times a second.
 Paraphrasing McLaren, one could say: animation is the dark interval, 25 times a second.
 Many artists are hard to situate in the interval between live action and animation, between animation and the visual arts, between animation and illustration even though the art world has been more open towards ’multi-media’ work.
 Maybe it’s better not to speak about animation as such anymore.
 Look at how video art is largely disappeared as a term, but at the same time as a medium is being used now more than ever.
 Animation is above all the art of the in-between, of the interval, of the beholder, of the mental movement, the stream of consciousness, the free flow of associations.
 It is the art of reading between the lines.
 It is not about the art that is on the image, but about the art that emerges between the images.
 A multiplication of impressions on the mind.

-(Adapted fragment from the essay ’Animation = a multiplication of artforms?’ by Edwin Carels, as published in Rethinking animation – the animate!
-Book, published by Lux, London, November 2006)
+(Adapted fragment from the essay ’Animation = a multiplication of artforms?’ by Edwin Carels, published in‘The Animate!’
+Book: Rethinking Animation.
+London: Lux, 2006)